MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/m365-integration-overview.md

 1. Viewing and/or editing [!INCLUDE [prod_short](../includes/prod_short.md)] data in Excel.
 1. To support analytical reporting.
+1. Developers can write AL code and use the System app module to create or read Excel files.

 :::image type="content" source="media/connect-to-excel.svg" alt-text="Shows how Business Central integrates to Excel" lightbox="media/connect-to-excel.svg":::

 With pages that display a list of records in rows and columns, like a list of customers, sale orders, or invoices, users can export the list to [!INCLUDE[m365_excel](includes/m365-excel-name.md)], and view it there.
 Depending on the page, two options exists:
 - *Open in Excel*, where the [!INCLUDE [prod_short](../includes/prod_short.md)] platform produces an Excel workbook with the data as read-only.
 - *Edit in Excel*, which use the [!INCLUDE [prod_short](../includes/prod_short.md)] add-in for Excel.
 The Excel add-in reads data from [!INCLUDE [prod_short](../includes/prod_short.md)] using the page exposed as an OData web service endpoint.
-Any data updates are also done through this web service endpoint.
+Any writes back to [!INCLUDE [prod_short](../includes/prod_short.md)] are also done through this web service endpoint.

 For more information, see [Using Excel for Viewing and Editing Business Central data](/dynamics365/business-central/across-work-with-excel).